DaaS providers and DaaS solutions are in high demand with employees needing to Work Anywhere.

 The dirty little secret about traditional DaaS providers is that their solutions are pretty much the same … both in terms of underpinning tech, features, and costs.
 It’s kind of like getting offered, chocolate, vanilla, or strawberry ice cream.
 Or, go crazy with Neapolitan!

-Workspaces, Evolve IP’s DaaS solution is a far superior option compared to the offerings of traditional virtual desktop providers – check out this video to see why.
+Evolve IP is a DaaS provider with a far superior option compared to the offerings of traditional virtual desktop providers – check out this video to see why.

-Here are five key reasons you should contact Evolve IP for a DaaS demo today:
+Here are five key reasons you should evaluate Evolve IP as your DaaS provider and request a demo today:

 - Better, More-Affordable DaaS Solution – deliver just the tools your users need reducing costs 40% compared to traditional virtual desktop solutions.